Gebo Joins ‘All of Us’ Research Program

 Gebo has clinical, research and educational experience in the health care and higher education sectors.
 She is a professor of medicine at Johns Hopkins University and an expert in HIV health services research and clinical outcomes of persons with HIV.
 She has served as co-principal investigator of the HIV Research Network, an 18-year clinical cohort study of high-volume HIV sites caring for more than 20,000 persons with HIV across the country.
 Her research has been funded through NIH, the Agency for Healthcare Research and Quality and the Health Resources and Services Administration.

-Gebo has authored more than 150 peer-reviewed publications, is an elected member of the American Society for Clinical Investigation and has received numerous national awards for her research and teaching.
+Gebo has authored over 150 peer-reviewed publications, is an elected member of the American Society for Clinical Investigation and has received numerous national awards for her research and teaching.

 She is also a leader in higher education, previously serving as an American Council on Education fellow at the University of Pennsylvania and as vice provost for education at Johns Hopkins.